intel/ai-reference-models/benchmarks/text_to_speech/tensorflow/wavenet/README.md

 $ cd models/benchmarks
 ```

+3. A link to download the pre-trained model is coming soon.

-3. Start benchmarking by executing the launch script and passing args
+4. Start benchmarking by executing the launch script and passing args
 specifying that we are running wavenet fp32 inference using TensorFlow,
 along with a dockerfile that includes Intel Optimizations for TensorFlow
 and the path to the model source dir (from step 1) and the checkpoint
-files.
-We are also passing a couple of extra model args for wavenet:
+files (from step 3).
+We are also passing a couple of extra model args
-the name of the checkpoint to use and the sample number.
+for wavenet: the name of the checkpoint to use and the sample number.

 ```
 python launch_benchmark.py \